Writers Write is your one-stop resource for writers. In this post, I will write about how to write great dialogue.

 Follow speech patterns rather than misspelling words.
 It takes a dedicated reader to muddle through idiosyncratic vernacular.
 Add the odd foreign word to show the speaker is not English.

-Like everything else in writing, perfecting dialogue takes practise.
+Like everything else in writing, perfecting dialogue requires practice and patience.
 Write every day, and include dialogue in that writing if you can.
 This will teach you how to write great dialogue.

 © Amanda Patterson